 - Mental Health and Money Advice can help you understand, manage and improve your mental health and money issues.

-- Mental Health UK have put together useful information and tips for managing your mental health during the coronavirus outbreak.
+- Mental Health UK have put together useful information and tips for managing your mental health.

-- The Alzheimer’s Society provides advice and practical tips for people living with dementia and those supporting them during the coronavirus outbreak.
+- The Alzheimer’s Society provides advice and practical tips for people living with dementia and those supporting them.

 - MIND provides advice about your own mental health, and see how you can support someone who’s finding their mental health challenging.